Serdexmethylphenidate/dexmethylphenidate

-Side effects of include decreased appetite, nausea, indigestion, weight loss, dizziness, mood swings, increased blood pressure, trouble sleeping, vomiting, stomach pain, anxiety, irritability, and increased heart rate.
+Side effects include decreased appetite, nausea, indigestion, weight loss, dizziness, mood swings, increased blood pressure, trouble sleeping, vomiting, stomach pain, anxiety, irritability, and increased heart rate.

 It was approved for medical use in the United States in March 2021.

 Medical uses

 Serdexmethylphenidate/dexmethylphenidate is indicated for the treatment of attention deficit hyperactivity disorder in people six years of age and older.

+Pharmacology

+Pharmacokinetics

+When administered orally in a 70:30 molar ratio, serdexmethylphenidate/dexmethylphenidate produces a dexmethylphenidate plasma concentration profile with a time to maximum concentration Tmax of approximately 2 hours and an mean terminal elimination half-life of 11.7 hours.

 History

 The US Food and Drug Administration (FDA) approved serdexmethylphenidate/dexmethylphenidate based on evidence from one clinical trial of 150 participants with attention deficit hyperactivity disorder 6 to 12 years of age (Study 1).
 The four-week trial was conducted at five sites in the United States.
 The safety and tolerability of serdexmethylphenidate/dexmethylphenidate was examined in an open-label trial of 238 participants with attention deficit hyperactivity disorder 6 to 12 years of age (Study 2).
 The 12-month trial was conducted at 18 sites in the United States.